We live in some interesting times.

-It is during these times when I’m most able to reach out to people I love, engage in difficult conversations, apologize when I’m wrong, offer empathy to someone who is struggling, or be uninhibitedly joyful, playful or creative on something that absolutely doesn’t matter at all.
+It is during these times when I’m most able to reach out to people I love, engage in difficult conversations, apologize when I’m wrong, offer empathy to someone who is struggling, or be uninhibitedly joyful, playful or creative on something that doesn’t matter at all.
 It is during these times of stillness when I feel the most human – in all my imperfections, failures, struggles, and joys – when I’m most connected to the shared human experience and our common humanity.
-It’s itchy, uncertain, and uncomfortable – but totally worth it.
+It’s itchy, uncertain, and uncomfortable – and totally worth it.

 As Harari writes: “When biotech merges with infotech, it will produce Big Data algorithms that can monitor and understand my feelings much better than I can, and then authority will probably shift from humans to computers.
 My illusion of free will is likely to disintegrate as I encounter institutions, corporations, and government agencies that understand and manipulate what was until now, my inaccessible inner realm”.